 You'll find out at that time whether you'll eat your lunch inside the cave or back at your car.
 It may depend on how deep in the cave we'll be working, and it also might depend on the weather outside.
 But more often than not, you'll exit the cave to eat your lunch (and bathroom break) outside the cave, back at your car.
 In case the work is in a remote area with too long of a trek back to the cave entrance, be prepared in case you need to take a basic lunch and beverage that can fit in your cave pack, and eat lunch in the cave if need be.
+(Gentlemen, it's a good idea to bring a collabsible emergency 'pee bottle' in your cave pack.
+FYI, there are two bathroom locations within Mammoth Cave, and a responsible NSS caver should never 'relieve yourself' anywhere else in the cave!)

-At the end of the Pavilion meeting, a 'show of hands' will be requested to see how many participants wish to meet for a group dinner that evening-which usually is held at 'El Mazatlan' restaurant in Cave City.
-(A leader will call ahead and make our group reservation.)
-Most people go to the Mexican restaurant for the great food, service and camaraderie (and margaritas)-however, remember that the ferry closes at 6pm and you'll have that 45-min drive back to Maple.
-Feel free to remain at Maple Springs to prepare your own dinner.
+At the end of the Pavilion meeting, a 'show of hands' will be requested to see how many participants wish to meet for a group dinner that evening-which may be held at 'El Mazatlan' restaurant in Cave City (a leader will call ahead and make our group reservation).
+However, the group also may instead enjoy a 'pot luck' dinner back at the campground, which avoids the long drive after the ferry closes, saves time and money, and is fun for our group without involving a restaurant, waiters, other customers, etc.